A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing

-As in other Bayes factor applications, BFFs are only unambiguously defined if priors for focus parameters are proper under the alternative $H_1$ (i.e., integrate to one), whereas priors for nuisance parameters may be improper as long as the same prior is assigned under both the null $H_0$ and the alternative $H_1$ so that arbitrary constants cancel out.
-A general distinction can be made between \emph{global} priors, which do not depend on the value of $\theta_{0}$ under the null hypothesis and \emph{local} priors, which do.
-In the latter case, the interpretation of the BFF is more intricate, since for each parameter value the BFF quantifies the support over a different alternative.
+A general distinction can be made between \emph{global} and \emph{local} priors.
+Global priors do not depend on the parameter value $\theta_{0}$ of the null hypothesis.
+In contrast, local priors are defined relative to $\theta_0$.
+For example, a local prior may be centered around $\theta_0$ or shifted away from it, as the priors underlying the green and yellow SCs in Figure~\ref{fig:normal}.
+This results in a different alternative hypothesis for each tested parameter value, making the interpretation of the SC more intricate.
 For a more natural interpretation, global priors may hence be preferred over local priors.
-At the same time, local priors correspond to the typical use of `default' Bayes factors, which is to center the prior around $\theta_{0}$, and as such may be preferred in the same situations where default Bayes factors would be used.
+At the same time, local priors correspond to the typical use of default Bayes factors, which is to center the prior around $\theta_{0}$, and as such may be used in the same situations where default Bayes factors would be used.

-Finally, it is usually advisable to report sensitivity analyses for plausible ranges of priors, to assess the robustness of the conclusions.
-A convenient visual sensitivity analysis is, for example, to plot different BFFs resulting from different prior specifications, as shown in Figure~\ref{fig:normal}.
-One can go a step further and use a `reverse-Bayes` approach \citep{Good1950, Held2021b}, which involves systematically determining the prior that represents the tipping point and changes the conclusions of the analysis.
-Data analysts can then reason about whether or not such a prior is plausible in the light of external knowledge and data.
+Given these considerations, SCs, just as Bayes factors, are especially useful if informative priors based on prior data or external knowledege are available.
+If such priors are lacking and default priors are used, it is advisable to report sensitivity analyses for plausible ranges of priors or reverse-Bayes analysis, to assess the robustness of the conclusions.
+A convenient visual sensitivity analysis is, for example, to plot different SCs resulting from different prior specifications, as shown in Figure~\ref{fig:normal}.